-To effectively govern Sulzer's sustainability agenda, the Board of Directors has decided to extend the scope of the Strategy Committee and to rename it to Strategy and Sustainability Committee as of April 15, 2020.
+To effectively govern Sulzer's sustainability agenda, the Board of Directors decided to extend the scope of the Strategy Committee and to rename it the Strategy and Sustainability Committee as of April 15, 2020.
 The Strategy and Sustainability Committee (members listed above) advises the Board of Directors on strategic matters (such as material acquisitions, divestitures, alliances and joint ventures), strategic planning, definition of development priorities, and the company's sustainability initiatives and objectives as well as on other relevant public policy matters.
 The regulations of the Strategy and Sustainability Committee can be viewed at www.sulzer.com/governance (under "Regulations").
-In 2020, three meetings (one regular, two via conference call) took place in February, May and September, lasting one to two hours.
+In 2021, three meetings (one regular, two via conference call) took place in February, May and October, lasting one and a half to two and a half hours.